Search the internet for a retirement planning calculator and you'll find them on many retirement sites.

 So in summary we tend to think that things will go along very much like they have before and everything will turn out fine!

+A simple retirement planning calculator can work.
 But try to make your overall plan more comprehensive and complete by getting other opinions and asking lots of questions.

 Just because we can't predict the future doesn't mean that we must ignore it.
 There will be events that take place that no one could ever predict.
 Tweak the plan as changes happen.

-In using a retirement planning calculator we will need the expertise and guidance of a financial adviser to provide expertise on the technical tax issues and the vagaries and options of our various retirement investments.
+In using a retirement planning calculator we will need the expertise and guidance of a financial advisor to provide expertise on the technical tax issues and the vagaries and options of our various retirement investments.